“What’s the UK job market like?”

 Reasons for the Downturn:

-- Overly Optimistic Hiring in 2022: Many firms hired extensively, expecting sustained growth that ultimately did not materialise.
+- Overly Optimistic Hiring and pay rises in 2022: Many firms hired extensively, dangling salary increases which have added to costs, expecting sustained growth that ultimately did not materialise.

-- Economic Sensitivity: The consultancy sector is highly responsive to economic shifts; even a mild downturn can prompt hiring freezes and lead to subsequent redundancies.
+- Economic Slowdown in 2023 and 2024: The consultancy sector is highly responsive to economic shifts and even a mild downturn can prompt hiring freezes and lead to subsequent redundancies.

 - Cautious Expansion: Although many firms continue to perform reasonably well, ongoing uncertainty has made them hesitant to increase their headcount.